 Transferring credits is a major obstacle for community college students.
 Often the courses they’ve already taken at their community college don’t meet a four-year institution’s requirements.
 For example, a basic health class at Harrisburg Area Community College, “Foundations of Cardiovascular Medicine,” doesn’t transfer to Lock Haven University, a public four-year college in Pennsylvania.* Sometimes the psychology department will accept credits from a class that the nursing program won’t at the same university, forcing a student retake early classes, such as algebra.
 That adds time and cost to a bachelor’s degree.

 There’s a website to help Pennsylvania students figure out which courses transfer.
-It’s mind bogglingly complicated.
-After a few minutes on it, I wanted to raise a white flag and surrender.
+The process is mind bogglingly complicated.
+After a few minutes, I wanted to raise a white flag and surrender.
 In their defense, these are separate colleges with separate faculty.
 They’re entitled to set their own requirements for their graduates and maintain their high standards.
-But it’s not easy for transfer students to navigate.
+But it’s not easy for transfer students to navigate.**

 I talked with Elizabeth Bolden, the president and CEO of the Pennsylvania Commission for Community Colleges who signed the agreement with Southern New Hampshire, to understand why she chose to partner with an out-of-state giant that could harm the health of Pennsylvania’s colleges.
 She explained that Southern New Hampshire approached her and that the proposal met the criteria of being in students’ best interests.
 One of the missions of community colleges, she explained, is helping their students transfer to four-year schools to get their bachelor’s degrees and helping the state meet its goal of getting 60 percent of Pennsylvanians ages 25-64 a post-secondary degree or industry-recognized credential by 2025.